pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 Based on the text, judge the items below.

-Item.
 19. A sound knowledge of English is highly important for technician positions.

-Item.
 20. Data processing technician jobs demand at least a high school diploma.

-Item.
 21. In line 3, "immediately" means soon after leaving.

-Item.
 22. Some in-house training must be available for those who begin working just after leaving school.

-Item.
 23. In some cases, it is necessary to have experience in the data processing.

 According to the text, it can be correctly concluded that

-Item.
 24. technicians are expected to be able to keep up with new technologies.

-Item.
 25. considerable knowledge of math may be helpful if the job requires dealing with technical material or statistical reports.

-Item.
 26. some institutions teach basic clerical and administrative skills like word processing and database management.

-Item.
 27. traditional teaching can substitute for at-home tutorials, books and tapes.

-Item.
 28. technicians should have social skills.

 Texto 6: Analista Legislativo - Câmara dos Deputados - CESPE